bhk/rio/concepts.md

    In the IL, all parameter references use a [de Bruijn index]( https://en.wikipedia.org/wiki/De_Bruijn_index).
-Desugaring keeps track of names that are in scope, so it can detect references to undefined variables and aliasing of variables.
+Desugaring keeps track of names that are in scope, so it can detect references to undefined variables and shadowing of variables.

  * Some syntactic constructs require more involved transormations specific to that construct.
 For example, the [imperative